Defective Medical Device Lawsuits

-Medical devices like joint implants, surgical mesh and defibrillators are intended to save lives.
-However, a faulty design may prevent the proper function of these devices, or they may become contaminated due to negligent manufacturing practices.
+Medical devices like hernia mesh, insulin pumps, blood clot removal catheters, and IUDs are designed to improve health and patients’ quality of life.
+However, a faulty design may prevent proper function of these devices, or they may become contaminated due to negligent manufacturing practices.
 These defective medical devices may cause a current condition to worsen or may cause additional injuries and complications.
-In either case, patients often require additional surgery to remove the defective device and/or to repair injuries.
-In these cases, victims may be entitled to compensation for additional medical expenses, pain and suffering and other damages from the device manufacturer and possibly the doctor as well.
+In some cases, product defects may even result in death.
+A defective medical device lawyer can help victims recover the compensation they deserve.

 - IVC Filters